atyu1/aws_saa/README.md

 ### Security Groups
   - assigned to instance
-  - stateful = outgoing rules are immediately incomming rules as well
+  - stateful = reply traffic is allowed by default

 ### Network Access Lists (NACL)
   - attached to subnet